 For a lasting shine on your hammered metal, use a commercial metal polish to keep your item in great condition.

-Tarnished aluminum refers to dark, dull areas that often form on utensils, pots, pans, and more.
-While this can be frustrating and unappealing, removing heavy oxidation from aluminum isn’t as difficult as you may think.
+Tarnished aluminum refers to dark, dull areas that can form on utensils, pots, pans, and other food production equipment.

 You can start by following the same steps used to clean cast aluminum.
 If this isn’t working, consider making a solution with Borax, a natural cleaning agent.